simulationcoder/ChartingDev/README.md

-# Vizuale
+# Visualize
-Practicing visualization in this repository
+Practicing Visualization in this repository